Jayanth2209/Mini-Task-3/Project 3.md

 # MicroMouse   Maze  -  TechSoc   Challenge
 #### Problem Statement:
 To build an autonomous, self-contained robot (Micromouse) which can get to the centre of a maze in the shortest possible time.
-##### Maze Description:
-The maze consists 16x16 multiples of an 18x18cm unit square.
-The walls are 5cm high and 1.2 cm thick.
-The passageways are 16.8cm wide.The sides of the maze are white, the top of the walls are red and the floor is black.

 ##### Constraints:
 1) The micromouse can't be larger than 16cm x 16cm x 10 cm
 2) The micromouse must be self-contained - So, we have to use a portable power source like Power Bank/Batteries